 Your doctor may recommend a multi-disciplinary approach to treating your JIA—that is, he or she may prescribe several types of therapies aimed at stopping disease progression and instilling healthy habits to help prevent future back pain.

-As with more common osteoarthritis, treatment often begins with non-steroidal anti-inflammatory medications (eg, naproxen).
+As with the more common osteoarthritis (spondylosis), treatment often begins with non-steroidal anti-inflammatory medications (eg, naproxen).
 Your doctor may also prescribe a corticosteroid to control inflammation.
 Although most patients' symptoms respond well to anti-inflammatory medication, these drugs do not treat the underlying disease.
-Sometimes medications are not strong enough.

 Unlike osteoarthritis, inflammatory arthritis’ progression may be controlled by certain medications.
 For example, disease-modifying antirheumatic drugs (DMARDs) can slow the disease’s progression.
-Also, TNF-blocking drugs may help block a protein that can cause inflammation (Tumor Necrosis Factor).
-Etanercept (Enbrel) and adalimumab (Humira) are two types of TNF-blockers that may prevent the disease from progressing.
+Also, TNF-blocking drugs may help block a protein called tumor necrosis factor that can cause inflammation.
+Etanercept (Enbrel) and adalimumab (Humira) are examples of TNF-blockers that may prevent the disease from progressing.
 You may read more about TNF-blocking drugs for JIA here.

 Physical therapy stresses proper posture, joint mobility, and deep breathing.
 Some patients may develop forward posture; therefore, postural training and extension exercise is helpful.
 Stretching and range of motion exercise helps keep the facet and rib joints mobile.
 Additionally, deep breathing expands the chest (rib joints) and aids lung function.

 This is not an all-encompassing list of the possible treatments your doctor may use to manage JIA.
 Depending on the type and severity, your doctor may recommend other approaches not mentioned here (including spine surgery).
 You can read more about the various treatments doctors prescribe for JIA in Juvenile Idiopathic Arthritis Treatment.